RobertTalbert/discretecs/MTH325-Fall2022/design-notes/DRAFT MTH 325 F22 syllabus.md

 **Attendance:** Attenance is expected at all class meetings.
 Attendance is recorded so I can have a record of it and reach out to see if you're OK if you miss several classes; but it is not graded, nor does it count in your final grade.

-**Remote attendance:** Class meetings will be live-streamed on Zoom and recorded.
-If you cannot be physically present for class, you can access the recording at any point within 30 days of the class.
-You may join the Zoom meeting if you can't be present, but my attention will be focused on those who are present; you won't be able to work with others, and if you leave questions in the chat I may not see them until
+**Remote attendance:** Class meetings will be live-streamed and recorded on Zoom.
+If you cannot be physically present for class, you can access the recording at any point within 30 days of the meeting.
+You can attend class remotely via the livestream if you are unable to attend physically, but this option is intended only for those who *cannot* be present.
+Remote attendees won't be able to do group work, and I can't promise I will be able to respond promptly to items in the chat.

 **Absences:** If you must be absent, you do not need prior permission or justification; a heads-up is appreciated.
 However *please avoid any non-essential absences* such as skipping class, or scheduling a vacation during a day where class is scheduled.
 If you miss, you are solely responsible for catching up.